cfe84/bounce/README.md

 2. `kubectl apply -f deploy.yaml` asks for a Load Balancer and exposes bounce on port 8080.

 ## Parameters

+Launching Bounce with no parameters (`bounce`) is the same as launching it with `bounce -a '*' -F .`, which serves files in the current folder for all requests.
+Any command supersedes that.

 Available commands are the following: (check `bounce --help` to get the latest)